wa7nwp/nwp2019/19301_suggestions/19342_color_computer.md

    + Try FlexEMU on rPI Linux - command line only - access via SCREEN should be interesting
    + I once had a small set of commands that were in memory and part of the EPROM.
 Recreate this..
    + Questions
       + Which CC is on the main disk?
 Docs?
-Example?
-(Hello world?)
+The name is mentioned but I forgot where
+         + Examples:  source.dsk: prim7.c, eulc.c
       + Where is TSC Basic, others?
       + db of commands (files) and disks for searching like apropos+
       + exit - quits.
 Is there a reset/reboot?
 Like MON - K